pmid/GetAndCleanData_Project/CodeBook.md

 [XYZ]axis ? ? | if [XYZ]axis the measurement is along the specified axis

+The original units were:

 Measurement type | measure unit
 ------------ | -------------
 accelerator | g
 accelerator, Jerk | g/s
 gyroscope | radians/sec
 gyroscope, Jerk | radians/(sec^2)
+frequency | Hz

+but the data has been normalized to the -1..+1 range, so it does not have units anymore